mzdhr/stopwatch/README.md

 # stopwatch
 Basic stopwatch class to calculate time for code to complete in Python 3.5.

-# stopwatch
-Basic stopwatch class to calculate time for code to complete in Python 3.5.

 * Written by Mohammad Laif [Droid Programming](droidprogramming.com).
 * Licensed under The [MIT License](../master/LICENSE).